 14 July: Finally finished ‘Lingering Light’ after several layers of oil paint on oxides and acrylics.
 Large stretched canvas (122 x 91 cm).
 SOLD

 23 September: Attended a wonderful art workshop at Arkaroola in the Flinders Ranges.
 Did some small paintings/sketches, but now trying a large one on canvas.
-This large painting ‘Colours of Arkaroola’ will be available at my November exhibition (if it dries in time, which it should with this nice hot weather!).
+This large painting ‘Colours of Arkaroola’ is still available at the reduced price of $500 plus postage.
+Size: 102 x 76 cm.

 Meg Vivers produces impressions of Australian landscape using oil and stretched canvas or linen.
 Sometimes she makes use of the brilliant colours of natural ochres, or uses acrylics and/or ink.
 Her works hang in Australian homes, public spaces, and in homes beyond Australia.
 Although her paintings are reminiscent of those of well-known Australian artist Fred Williams, her style actually began to evolve well before she became familiar with Williams’ work.
 She has recently been experimenting with fluid figures in her landscapes.
 However, her fascination with the Australian bush continues.

 A selection of Meg’s paintings can usually be viewed at Armidale Art Gallery, The Mall, Armidale, NSW, Australia, or contact the artist through the Contact page.
 Alternatively, interested locals can ‘phone Meg Vivers on (02) 6775 2242 to arrange a private viewing.

 Paintings below are for sale unless marked ‘sold’ or ‘on hold’, and can be purchased through the Contact page at the prices indicated below each painting, plus postage.
 See also Facebook discussions on Meg Vivers Art and works in progress.